Supersonic-Sites/Condesa/content/_index.md

 ---
 title: Home - Condesa Jewelry Expertise
-description: Condesa is where the ancient wisdom of the pieces and the new knowledge blends into manifested art.
-We are experts in custom designs and jewelry restauration.
+description: Condesa is where the ancient wisdom of the pieces and new knowledge blends into manifested art.
+We are experts in custom designs and jewelry restoration.
 components:
   - cta2: Contact Us
     img: Condesa/Condesa_Jewelry_Expertise_0_kF3Podx.jpg